MeanyLoL/enterprise-network-deployment/README.md

 ### Extras & Hardening

 - **Daily Backups** — Automated nightly server backups scheduled to an internal backup machine
-- **VPN** — VPN tunnel configured to external endpoint; backup traffic transmitted over VPN
 - **RDP (Admin)** — Remote Desktop enabled on all machines, restricted to `System Administrators` only
-- **Teacher VPN** — Per-teacher VPN accounts provisioned to allow remote access to network drives and resources
-- **Teacher RDP** — Teachers can RDP into their school desktop from home; pupil accounts explicitly blocked from RDP

 ---